williamslab/ped-sim/README.md

 The `--seed <#>` option enables specification of the random seed to be used.
 Without this option, the simulator generates a random seed using the current time (including microseconds).

+### Genotyping error rate: `--err_rate <#>`

+To more accurately mimic real data, the simulator introduces genotyping errors at a specified rate, defaulting to 1e-3.
+Set this value to 0 to keep the allelic values identical to those in the founder haplotypes (from the input data).

+**Note: only pedigree samples have genotyping errors introduced;
+`--retain\_extra` samples maintain their original calls**

+### Rate of opposite homozygote errors: `--err_hom_rate <#>`

+SNP array genotype calling works by clustering allele intensities among a set of samples.
+So if an individual is truly homozygous, its intensities are more likely to fall in either the correct cluster or the heterozygous cluster, with a lower probability of being called homozygous for the opposite allele.
+While we are unaware of a study that looks at error rates by "true" genotype class in SNP array data, the `--err_hom_rate` option provides the ability to produce different rates of errors for genotypes that are truly homozygous.
+The default rate for generating an erroneous genotype that is homozygous for the opposite alleles relative to the truth is 0.1.
+That is, when a homozygous genotype is set to an erronous value, 10% of the time it is set homozygous for the opposite allele, and 90% of the time is heterozygous.
+For equal rates of both these classes, set the rate for this option to .5.

+### Missingness rate: `--miss_rate <#>`

+As real data includes missingness, the simulator introduces missing genotype calls at a rate specified by this parameter, with a default of 5e-3.
+Set this value to 0 for no missing genotypes.

+**Note: only pedigree samples have sites set to missing; `--retain\_extra` samples maintain their original calls**

 ### Maintaining phase in output: `--keep_phase`